 We kept those trampolines handy, though.
 They were a lifesaver for allowing movement during discussions or a brain-break during difficult work.
 The coffee table on the far side of the room was merely to keep the adults from bumping our heads on the dining room light fixture.

 The building toys had been in our family room, but we got tired of having two spaces messy with toys, so as we started the next school year–1st grade for Peatie and kindy for Goober–I tried combining them.
 Unfortunately, this meant that anyone who came to the front door got an eyeful of mess, and the trampolines really had nowhere to go but across the entire front hallway.

 Halfway through 1st/K, we switched our family room furniture to the front of the house and moved all the school stuff and play stuff to the back.

-So far this new arrangement is working, though the trampolines are still floor hogs.
-Here’s how everything is arranged for Fall 2016, which is 2nd/1st/PK4.
+Here’s how everything was arranged for Fall 2016, which was 2nd/1st/PK4.
 At this front edge is a little two-shelf bookshelf that contains all the curricula for the year, as well as resources like a dictionary, art books, and blank paper.